 Consider your child(ren)’s weight and age

 The mattress has to be the right size for the bed, but remember that children grow, so you could consider getting a slightly larger bed for longevity.
 Make sure the bed is appropriate for the size of the room.
-Don’t buy one so ridiculously big that they have problems climbing in and out of it.
+Please don’t buy one so ridiculously big that they have problems climbing in and out of it.

 Spinal support is paramount

-Choose a mattress with open-coil springs (or ‘Miracoil springs’, as they’re also known) and you’ll be providing your child with a lot of support.
+Choose a mattress with open-coil springs (or ‘Miracoil springs’, as they’re also known), and you’ll be providing your child with a lot of support.
 There’s also the potential for them to sleep better because they won’t toss and turn as much on these mattresses.

 Spring mattress or something else?

 Not sure about the base?
 A platform base is fine for the mattress, but there’s no problem with a slatted base.
-If you do go for the slatted option, make sure the springs are no more than about 5 centimetres apart.
+If you go for the slatted option, make sure the springs are no more than about 5 centimetres apart.

 Opting for a fun children’s bed